digitalfabrik/integreat-cms/README.md

 * `docker rm $(docker ps -a -q)`
 * remove all images: `docker rmi $(docker images -a -q)`
 * remove all volumes: `docker volume prune`

+### i18n
+To make use of the translated backend, comile the django.po file as follows:

+`django-admin compilemessages`

+If you use a virtual python environment, be sure to use the ´--exclude´ parameter or execute this command in the backend or cms directory, otherwise all the translation files in your venv will be compiled, too.